zachpmanson/notes/notes/Archive/Problems/Automatic Dark Mode.md

-CSS has an automatic dark mode, which works well if you use mostly unstyled HTML.
+CSS has an automatic dark mode, which works well if you use mostly unstyled [[HTML]].

 ```css
 :root {